What goes in my bins?

 ✔ Dairy products ✖ Fruit stickers

-✔ Meat and bones ✖ Liquids (cooking oil etc.)
+✔ Meat and bones ✖ Liquids (for example, cooking oil)

 ✔ Egg shells ✖ Baby wipes and makeup removal wipes